M-Shrief/astro-portfolio/src/content/blog/astro.md

 As previously said, with Astro you'll only scale your website complexity as you need, not getting your site full reactive with a SPA framework just because you need a little reactivity here and there, you just do what you need when you need.

-Beside you'll not lose any core business values like SEO & performance, you can't just ignore these core values in the market, except in special cases.
+Beside you'll not lose any core business values like SEO and performance, you can't just ignore these core values in the market, except in special cases.
 But if you choose a SPA framework like _React_, you'll need to solve these things by adding more complexity with something like _Nextjs_ or a plugin, and this things are great but if you don't actually need them, they're wasting time and money.

 And you can achieve great user experience with features like **ViewTransitions**, which take advantage of the browser APIs to give smooth transition between your pages without needing to convert your site to a SPA only for that thing.